dhardestylewis/terrain_aggregator/README.md

     - **tile** - a simple boundary
     - tile-delineated watershed - a simplified natural boundary
     - tile-delineated county - a simplified political boundary
-    - *In practice, for flood modelling usually a tile-delineated watershed is taken.*
+    - *In practice, for flood modeling usually a tile-delineated watershed is taken.*

 6. **applying domain-specific engineering analysis**, such as :

     - [Height Above Nearest Drainage (HAND)](https://nhess.copernicus.org/articles/19/2405/2019/#:~:text=2.1%20Height%20Above%20Nearest%20Drainage,of%20a%20region's%20river%20network.)
     - [HEC-RAS](https://www.hec.usace.army.mil/software/hec-ras/)
     - *etc.*
-    - *In practice, for flood modelling HEC-RAS is the gold standard and by far the most commonly used.*
+    - *In practice, for flood modeling HEC-RAS is the gold standard and by far the most commonly used.*

 # Simplifying this workflow